UoMResearchIT/Actions/README.md

 # UoM Research IT Github Actions
 This is a collection of Github Actions, mainly for University of Manchester use.
-It is the intention to make this into a _public_ repository once we are happy with the name, have a suitable agreed license, etc.
+We do not intend to publish these to the Github Actions Marketplace.

 # General Tools